oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 ## Drop the RCU schema from the Oracle database

-Use this script to drop the RCU schema-based `schemaPrefix` and `dburl`.
+Use this script to drop the RCU schema based `schemaPrefix` and `dburl`.

 ```
 $ ./drop-rcu-schema.sh -h